more

 • Liberty Mutual in its renewal rights and reinsurance transactions with White Mountains Insurance Group

-• MetLife in its pending reinsurance of a $19.2 billion block of annuity and non-traditional life business to affiliates of Global Atlantic.
+• MetLife in its reinsurance of a $19.2 billion block of annuity and non-traditional life business to affiliates of Global Atlantic.

 • MetLife in the separation of its U.S. retail business and spin-off of Brighthouse Financial, Inc., creating two independent, publically-traded companies